 What is important is that you can move comfortably in your clothes.

-At first you can show up in socks.
+At first, you can show up in socks.
 I showed up in my first class wearing canvas ballet slippers because I used to buy those for my daughter who did ballet for 5 years.
 If you are not sure what to wear, just show up in socks and ask your teacher what he/she would prefer you to wear.
 There are 2 types of ballet slippers: canvas or leather.
 Your teacher may prefer leather slippers instead of canvas for instance.

-Preferably, your hair should be tied into a pony tail or bun if you've got long hair.
+Preferably, your hair should be tied into a ponytail or bun if you've got long hair.
 That's because there is a lot of head movement and you don't want your hair to get in the way.

-What to expect?
+What should you expect?

 You will feel disoriented

 Though I was super excited, I remember being a little nervous about going to my first adult beginner ballet class.
 First, I expected it to be more like a ballet barre workout class.
 I had done barre before.
 Barre fitness is inspired by ballet moves but you don't learn pure ballet technique.
 I was very surprised when I discovered it was a real ballet class.
 I say that because my sports club is like a YMCA, it's an association.
 I subscribed to a 'classic ballet class' but didn't expect it to be genuine.